 Cody Westheimer focuses primarily on independent cinema, documentary film/tv and nature films.
 He has scored over 45 features.
 Most recently he has begun providing epic scores for Giant Screen (IMAX) productions and has been a sought out source for sports and news themes.

-Nearly 2000 unique tracks comprise their “Scoring Collection” which has been in high demand for temp scores and as an alternative to typical production music libraries.
+Over 2000 unique tracks comprise their “Scoring Collection” which has been in high demand for temp scores and as an alternative to typical production music libraries.

 When he’s not running (read about him in Runner's World!) riding his bike or exploring the wilderness Cody is racking up credits as diverse as they are interesting.